Choosing the right sleepwear can help you get the good night’s sleep that you deserve.

 Because of this, anything that prevents overheating is going to be beneficial for not only your sleep but overall health and rejuvenation.

 With this in mind, our Coolmax range of cooling memory foam mattresses is designed to regulate temperature and keep things fresh.

 What should I wear to bed?

 Everyone is different, and what you find comfortable will depend on what type of sleeper you are.

 It's not just what you wear to bed - the surface you sleep on plays an enormous role when it comes to comfort.
 A memory foam mattress will provide a number of health benefits and a luxuriously soft feel - every night of the week.

-Armed with the right pjs and the perfect mattress, you’ll be sleeping like a dream.
-If you think your mattress has seen better days, take a look at our luxurious range.
-We make everything in our Yorkshire Mattress Factory.
+Armed with the right PJs and the perfect mattress, you’ll be sleeping like a dream.
+If you think your mattress has seen better days, take a look at our luxurious range of memory foam mattresses.